9 Different Types of Violins and Their Uses

 3. The Baroque Violin

 The neck has a shallower angle and is thicker to provide support for the tension strings.
-The sole difference between the classical and modern violins is that the classical violin’s string tension is lower.
+The sole difference between classical and modern violins is that the classical violin’s string tension is lower.

 Due to more refined construction processes, violin manufacturers began to tweak the original Baroque instruments to meet the new violin standards.